SpiralOSS/FsShell/README.md

   cut       Split lines at tabs
-  cut_d     Split lines at delimeter cut_c     Cut character range options cut_c2    Cut character ranges cut_x     Splits data file into columns; detects quotes and commas xjoin     Join columns into data sort      Sorting sort_k    Sorting by a substring sort_kn   Sorting by a substring as a number
+  cut_d     Split lines at delimeter cut_c     Cut character range options cut_x     Splits data file into columns paste     Join files into single file; line-to-line xpaste    Join columns into data sort      Sorting sort_k    Sorting by a substring sort_kn   Sorting by a substring as a number